tlapuste/websocket-message-passing/README.md

-# Websockets with Socket.io
+# Websockets with Express and Socket.io

-Launch with `npm start`
+`npm install && npm start`

 Lets you add messages to a collection of messages.
   - collection is initialized with some dummy data